Our Staff and Board of Directors

 Education Director

 Maria grew up exploring the woods of southern Indiana, and lived in Colorado and on the Appalachian Trail before making her way to the Central Highlands of Arizona over a decade ago.
 It’s safe to say her love of the outdoors runs deep.
-Having previously worked in the field of hospice, Maria graduated in 2019 from Embry-Riddle Aeronautical University in Prescott with a second degree, this time as a wildlife scientist.
-Maria brings to her role as Community Education Coordinator her passion for nature, land stewardship, and helping others connect with what roots us all.
-Maria enjoys hiking, backpacking, birdwatching, and rainy days.
-She also enjoys volunteering on the board of Prescott Audubon Society and with Grand Canyon National Park’s Preventive Search and Rescue (PSAR) Program.
+Maria graduated in 2019 from Embry-Riddle Aeronautical University in Prescott with a wildlife science degree.
+As a Certified Interpretive Guide, she brings to her role as Education Director her passion for lifelong learning through environmental education, and considers it her calling to help others connect with nature in meaningful ways.
+Maria also enjoys hiking, backpacking, and birdwatching.
+She is a past board member of the Prescott Audubon Society and currently serves on the boards of the Sharlot Hall Museum, the Prescott Historical Society, and the Arizona Master Naturalist Association.
+She also volunteers with Grand Canyon National Park’s Preventive Search and Rescue (PSAR) Program.

 Schoolyard Habitat Coordinator